-CR7 South Street
+CR6 South Street

-- By 2030 redesign the street through paving, planting, public art, and street furniture to create a 'pedestrian-friendly environment while retaining access for vehicles. - Support the growth of Elgin's independent retailers into South Street (and Thunderton Place) from Batchen Street. - Redevelop redundant buildings/sites for a mix of uses (retail, offices, restaurants/cafes/bars, housing). - Refurbish shop fronts through a shop front improvement scheme.
+- By 2026 redesign the street through paving, planting, public art, and street furniture to create a 'pedestrian-friendly environment while retaining access for vehicles. - Refurbish shop fronts through a shop front improvement scheme.

 South Street has the potential to be significantly more attractive for pedestrians and cyclists as the street is currently dominated by cars and service vehicles with narrow pavements (at certain points), and a number of vacant properties/rundown facades which creates a poor physical environment.